kinopio-club/kinopio-client/README.md

 ## Ngrok tunnelling

-use Ngrok to pipe your localhost through an external https server
+Use Ngrok to pipe your localhost through an external https server.
+Helpful for debugging on mobile.

 (Note that dev kinopio-server connections won't work through Ngrok)